 +X^{9}+X^{8}+X^{6}+X^{5}+X^{4}+X^{3}+X^{2}+X+1)

-\[\theta\to\theta^2,\quad \theta^2\to\theta^4,\quad \theta^4\to\theta^8,\quad \theta^8\to\theta^{16},\]
+\theta\to\theta^2,\quad \theta^2\to\theta^4,\quad \theta^4\to\theta^8,\quad \theta^8\to\theta^{16},

-and continuing, because, for example \theta^{16} = \theta^{-1} and the square of \theta^{-1} is \theta^{-2} = \theta^{15},
+and continuing, because, for example katex is not defined and the square of katex is not defined is katex is not defined,

-\[\theta^{16}\to\theta^{15},\quad \theta^{15}\to\theta^{13},\quad \theta^{13}\to\theta^9,\quad \theta^9\to \theta,\]
+\theta^{16}\to\theta^{15},\quad \theta^{15}\to\theta^{13},\quad \theta^{13}\to\theta^9,\quad \theta^9\to \theta,

 which gives only eight in all because we return to the initial point.
-If we had started with \theta \rightarrow \theta^{3}, which is missing from this list of eight, we would have
+If we had started with katex is not defined, which is missing from this list of eight, we would have

-\theta\to\theta^3&\to\theta^9\to\theta^{10}\to \theta^{13}\to\theta^5\to \theta^{15}\to\theta^{11}\to\theta^{16}\nonumber \\
+\begin{align} \theta\to\theta^3&\to\theta^9\to\theta^{10}\to \theta^{13}\to\theta^5\to \theta^{15}\to\theta^{11}\to\theta^{16}\nonumber \\ \tag{3.4} \\ &\to\theta^{14}\to\theta^8\to\theta^7\to\theta^4\to\theta^{12}\to\theta^2\to\theta^6\to\theta. \nonumber \end{align}

-We return at the end to the initial point, generating on the way all 16 possible roots.
-The group of symmetries has 16 elements and is generated by a single one, that which replaces \theta by \theta^{3}.
+We return at the end to the initial point, generating on the way all katex is not defined possible roots.
+The group of symmetries has katex is not defined elements and is generated by a single one, that which replaces katex is not defined by katex is not defined.

-\[ \theta+\theta^9+\theta^{13}+\theta^{15}+\theta^{16}+\theta^8+\theta^4+\theta^2 \]
+\theta+\theta^9+\theta^{13}+\theta^{15}+\theta^{16}+\theta^8+\theta^4+\theta^2

 or

-\[ \theta^3+\theta^{10}+\theta^{5}+\theta^{11}+\theta^{14}+\theta^7+\theta^{12}+\theta^6. \]
+\theta^3+\theta^{10}+\theta^{5}+\theta^{11}+\theta^{14}+\theta^7+\theta^{12}+\theta^6.

 These numbers look very complicated but a patient calculation and appropriate use of the equation

-satisfied by \theta establish that the first is equal to (-1+\sqrt{17})/2 and the second to (-1-\sqrt{17})/2.
+satisfied by katex is not defined establish that the first is equal to katex is not defined and the second to katex is not defined.
 We can continue with the combinations

-\[\theta+\theta^{13}+\theta^{16}+\theta^4, \qquad \theta+\theta^{16}, \qquad \theta,\]
+\theta+\theta^{13}+\theta^{16}+\theta^4, \qquad \theta+\theta^{16}, \qquad \theta,

 each in some sense one-half as symmetric as the previous one, with respect to which it satisfies a quadratic equation, arriving finally at the expression

--\frac1{16}+\frac 1{16}\sqrt{17}+\frac 1{16} \sqrt{34-2\sqrt{17}}\hskip 1.25in{}
+\begin{align*} -\frac1{16}+\frac 1{16}\sqrt{17}+\frac 1{16} \sqrt{34-2\sqrt{17}}\hskip 1.25in{} +\frac18\sqrt{17+3\sqrt{17}-\sqrt{34-2\sqrt{17}}-2\sqrt{34+2\sqrt{17}}}, \end{align*}

 requires one more square root.
-Thus we need four in all, together with that for i=\sqrt{-1}, to express \theta.
+Thus we need four in all, together with that for katex is not defined, to express katex is not defined.
 It is worthwhile to ask oneself how an eighteen-year-old might have felt on writing down these equations, the solution of a problem more than two thousand years old.

 For reasons of convenience, Gauss wrote a thesis that contained neither this theorem nor any of the other major discoveries from which the modern theory of numbers developed.
 The central feature of the thesis is a proof of the fundamental theorem of algebra, which we have already encountered.
 I repeat, with a different emphasis, its enunciation, both in a modern form and in the form for which Gauss offered at the age of 20 a proof, sometimes considered as the first proof, although I think it is fairer to say that Gauss was, even though the initiator, just one of the architects of the proof or proofs, which ultimately rely on a very sophisticated understanding of the nature of a real number that was unavailable at the end of the eighteenth century.
 Gauss himself published over the course of several years four different proofs.5

-\[X^n+aX^{n-1}+\cdots +f X+g=(X-\alpha_1) (X-\alpha_2)\cdots (X-\alpha_n)\]
+X^n+aX^{n-1}+\cdots +f X+g=(X-\alpha_1) (X-\alpha_2)\cdots (X-\alpha_n)

 X^n+aX^{n-1}+\cdots +f X+g=(X-\alpha_1)\cdots \hskip .5in